jhihan/Inferring-Human-Routines-from-Sensor-Data/README.md

 This project is to reproduce the result from the paper:
 Nonparametric Discovery of Human Routines from Sensor Data.
 http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.681.3152&rep=rep1&type=pdf
 This work introduces a approach to model and recognize daily routines such as office work, dinner activities,commuting, lunch routine from wearable sensors.
+These kinds of high-level routine can be treated as the composition of multiple low-level activities, such as driving bike, driving cart through supermarket, sitting  desk activities, walking while carrying something...etc.
+These low-level activities can be represented by some features of digital data from sensors.

 ## Required library
 numpy, matplotlib, pandas, scikit-learn, tomotopy